mostr/mostr.github.com/source/_posts/2015-05-21-angular-dependencies-naming-clash.markdown

 We're bitten by that today when part of our application suddenly stopped working even though there were no changes in that part of codebase.
 Namely we had `$modal` service from one library and in the other part we included dependency to `$modal` from different library (with different syntax).
 These two parts were completely unrelated and had almost nothing in common but it managed to broke the app.
 I know, two `$modal`s is not the best thing, in fact we are removing one of them, but anyway it just made the issue to pop up.

+## What now?

+As far as I know there is no way to make it "right" (in my understanding, shown above).
+One thing you can do is to uniquely name your components, e.g. use `$com.example.modal` instead of just `$modal`.
+But it has one drawback, it forces you to use this so-called "extended" way of defining components (with explicit string dependencies array) as dots are not allowed in parameters' names.
+You can also use camelCase notation etc. Unfortunately it looks like most people care more about unique name of their __modules__ and forget about unique naming for __components__ (especially in libraries) maybe because they are not aware of this behavior.
+There is one more way suggested on [Stack Overflow](http://stackoverflow.com/questions/30374934/angularjs-module-dependencies-naming-clash/30376123#30376123) where I asked this question to double-check my understanding.
+This one uses `$injector` to cherry-pick correct components and create application-wide wrappers for them.

 ## Summary

 In AngularJS there is no such thing as module you depend on.
 Even when you ask for a thing, you cannot be sure you'll get the one you expect just because you declare dependency on module that has exactly this thing.
 This is all one giant toolbox.

 I thought I understood what's up with this modules system, why they invented their own one, but now I'm not sure.
 It helps in testing - fine, but my tests may pass while the app doesn't work because I get different dependencies in both cases!
 To me depending on module means I want tools from __exactly__ this module, not from the other one I'm even not interested in and I'm really surprised it's not the case here.

-If it happens in code you fully control, it's ok - you can rename stuff, but what if this is third party thing you can't change?
-I asked this question on [Stack Overflow](http://stackoverflow.com/questions/30374934/angularjs-module-dependencies-naming-clash) to double-check my understanding so you can take a look in case you want to read what others say.
-There is also live-example on [JSBin](http://jsbin.com/vapuye/3/edit?html,js,output) so you can play with it.
+If it happens in code you fully control, it's ok - you can rename stuff, but what if  In case you want to play with this example and see it live, here it is on [JSBin](http://jsbin.com/vapuye/3/edit?html,js,output).